 - Adding coverage: Endorsements are frequently used to add coverage not provided by the basic policy.
 An example is a voluntary compensation endorsement, which can be added to a standard workers compensation policy for an additional premium.
 This endorsement is used to extend workers compensation benefits to workers who aren't covered by state workers compensation laws.

 - Modifying coverage: Some endorsements modify the scope of coverage rather than adding or removing it.
 For example, a margin clause may be added to a commercial property policy that includes a blanket limit.
 When this clause is included, the amount you receive for a loss at a single location may be less than the blanket limit.

 - Editorial changes: Some endorsements clarify the intent of a policy without altering the coverage.
 For example, an insurer accidentally omits a word in a newly-published policy form.
 The insurer corrects the error in an endorsement that adds the missing word.

 - Administrative changes: Endorsements may be added for administrative purposes, such as changing the insurer's mailing address or updating the policyholder's name.

 Insurance endorsements can be standard or non-standard and voluntary or mandatory.

-Standard or Non-standard
+Standard or Non-Standard

 Mandatory or Voluntary

-Some endorsements are mandatory based on ISO rules rather than state law.
+Some endorsements are mandated by ISO rules rather than state law.
 ISO's underwriting rules may require a particular endorsement on all policies providing a certain type of coverage.
 For instance, ISO dictates the addition of a nuclear energy liability exclusion to all general liability policies.
-Other endorsements are required on policies covering certain types of operations.
-For example, if an architectural or engineering firm is insured under a general liability policy, the policy must include a professional liability exclusion.
+This endorsement excludes coverage for losses from a nuclear incident.